freezy/dmd-extensions/README.md

   -q, --quit-when-done     Exit the program when finished, e.g. when Pinball
                            FX2 doesn't receive any frames anymore.
 Default: false

+  -o, --output-to-file     If set, writes all frames as PNG bitmaps to the
+                           provided folder.
 ```

 ### Media